svkampen/mangela_c64_demo/README.md

 Congratulations, you now know more about the fundamentals of computers and software development than most of the population of this planet.
 You're welcome.

 ## Hello World
-Using this fabulous devkit we are going to not care about all the tools and scripts needed to get assembly code compiled and crunched and instead focus on writing a very simple program that displays the text "HELLO WORLD" in the middle of the Commodore 64 screen.
+Using this fabulous devkit we are going to focus on writing a very simple program that displays the text "HELLO WORLD" in the middle of the Commodore 64 screen.
+You do not need to care about all the tools and scripts needed to get assembly code compiled and crunched right now.

 Programming the Commodore 64 is all about juggling the right numbers at the right locations in memory at the right time.
 When we power on (an unmodified) the Commodore 64 it is factory configured to give us a text mode with screen memory located at $0400 hexadecimal (1024 decimal).
 Some of you grew up staring at this.